Web Prolog manual

 Creates a new Web Prolog actor process running Goal.
 Valid options are:

 Note: In spawn(+Goal,-Pid,+Options), the option monitor(true) installs monitoring as part of process creation.
-When the child terminates, the parent receives a message down(Ref,Pid,Reason) where Pid is the terminated actor, Reason is its exit reason, and Ref identifies the monitor instance.
+When the child terminates, the parent receives a message down(Pid,Ref,Reason) where Pid is the terminated actor, Reason is its exit reason, and Ref identifies the monitor instance.
 For monitoring created via monitor(true), the current implementation uses Ref = Pid.

 Note: The semantics of link(true) are directional: if a parent spawns a child with linking enabled, termination of the parent causes linked children to be terminated.
 The link does not imply symmetric bidirectional exit propagation.

-Note: It is possible to pass an arbitrary number of the load_* options to spawn/3, and possibly more than one instance of each variant.
+Note: It is possible to pass an arbitrary number of the src_* options to spawn/3, and possibly more than one instance of each variant.
 To ensure that clauses end up in a well-defined order, they are converted into Prolog source text before being loaded into the database.
-The order of clauses and directives in the resulting source text is determined by the order of the load_* options in the option list.
+The order of clauses and directives in the resulting source text is determined by the order of the src_* options in the option list.

 Predicate: actors/1